More-Pe/backend-TattooShop/README.md

 1. Clone the repository from the url
 2. `$ npm install`
-3. Connect the cloned repo with our Database3.
-Connect the cloned repo with our Database3.
-Connect the cloned repo with our Database
+3. Connect the cloned repo with our Database
 4. `$ Execute the migrations`
 5. `$ Execute the seeders`
 6. `$ npm run dev` to elevate our server